paulasquin/mosquito-induced-epidemics-anticipation/README.md

 # Introduction
 **This project**
-* is led by Robin Schowb and Paul Asquin form the french engineering school CentraleSupélec.
+* is led by [Robin Schowb](https://www.linkedin.com/in/robin-schwob-608934100/) and [Paul Asquin](https://www.linkedin.com/in/paulasquin) from the french engineering school CentraleSupélec.
 * is led autonomously and takes place in Machine Learning courses teached by Pr [Fragkiskos D. Malliaros](http://fragkiskos.me/).
 * complete another project, led by Marc Than Van Con, Victor Aubin and Paul Asquin on developing a Web Platform to share field data of encountered mosquitoes : https://github.com/mosquito-boys/mosquito-monitoring